Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Setting the stochastic model for a Bayesian Neural Network

-Weight-space symmetry implies that one can build an equivalent parametrization of an ANN with at least one hidden layer by permuting two rows in the weights $\matr{W}_i$ (respectively the bias $\vec{b}_i$) of one of the hidden layers and the corresponding columns in the following layer weights matrix $\matr{W}_{i+1}$.
-This means that as the number of hidden layers and units in the hidden layers grows, the number of equivalent representations, which would roughly correspond to modes in the posterior distribution, grows factorially.
-A mitigation strategy is to enforce the bias vector in each layer to be sorted in ascending or descending order.
-However the practical effects of doing this are unknown, and it is possible that weight-space symmetry may implicity support the exploration of the parameter space during the early stages of the optimisation.
+The two most common classes of nonuniqueness in ANNs are weight-space symmetry and scaling symmetry \cite{pourzanjani2017bayesian}.
+Both are not a concern for point estimate neural networks but might be for BNNs.
+Weight-space symmetry implies that one can build an equivalent parametrization of an ANN with at least one hidden layer.
+This is achieved by permuting two rows in $(\matr{W}_i, \vec{b}_i)$, the weights and their corresponding bias $\vec{b}_i$, of one of the hidden layers as well as the corresponding columns in the following layer's weight matrix $\matr{W}_{i+1}$.
+This means that as the number of hidden layers and the number of units in the hidden layers grow, the number of equivalent representations, which would roughly correspond to the modes in the posterior distribution, grows factorially.
+A mitigation strategy is to enforce the bias vector in each layer to be sorted in an ascending or a descending order.
+However, the practical effects of doing so may be to degrade optimization: weight-space symmetry may implicitly support the exploration of the parameter space during the early stages of the optimization.